HughesSeanKyle/bookworks-serverless-functions/email-service/features.md

 1. Setup Nodemailer for custom signup email with auth code to email
 2. Setup Nodemailer for custom forgot password with authcode to verify email reset
 3. Test functions locally before deploy
+4. Ensure that this function can only be called from whitelisted domains
+- The Bookworks client side domain
+- Local